thepolicylab-projectportals/fed-content/README.md

 A usage of [gatsby-theme-project-portal](https://github.com/thepolicylab-projectportals/project-portal-theme) for the Evaluation Officer Council.

-Docker implementation of the Federal Project Portal Site references the implementation found in the [cloud-gov Pages template](https://github.com/cloud-gov/pages-uswds-gatsby).
+The Docker implementation of the Federal Project Portal Site is based on the implementation found in the [cloud-gov Pages template](https://github.com/cloud-gov/pages-uswds-gatsby).

 ### Project Portal Packages
 This project utilizes the gatsby-theme-project-portal and project-portal-content-netlify packages developed by The Policy Lab team.